 You must ensure that the appliance is compliant with these requirements to be eligible to use the SONA method to calculate energy savings.

-Schedule B of the ESS Rule (reproduced in Appendix A of this guide) includes the full list of equipment requirements that each type of appliance must meet.
+Schedule B of the ESS Rule includes the full list of equipment requirements that each type of appliance must meet.

 3.5.2 New appliances